MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 You can create high-availability clusters of gateway installations.
 The clusters help ensure that your organization can access on-premises data resources.
 These resources can use any cloud service, including Power BI and PowerApps.
 Gateway admins use such clusters to avoid single points of failure when accessing on-premises data resources.

-The gateway cloud service always uses the primary gateway in the cluster unless that gateway is not available.
+The gateway cloud service always uses the primary gateway in a cluster unless that gateway is not available.
 In that case, the service switches to the next available gateway in the cluster.

 ### Manage a gateway cluster